mhw32/pokemon-battlesim/README.md

 **Pokemon Base Stats:** https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_in_Generation_VII

 We were pretty loosey goosey about move type matching the Pokemon since it mattered to us more to do funny moves.
-Some of the moves we assigned our friends (like “Read Book” or “Swift Exit” were based on other moves and just renamed to better fit our friends’ quirks).
+Some of the moves we assigned our friends (like "Read Book" or "Swift Exit" were based on other moves and just renamed to better fit our friends' quirks).
+Check out `app/src/components/Battle.tsx` for the moves.

 ## Installation